-There are many arguments against using referral marketing services and software.
+There are many arguments against using referral marketing services.
 Some are correct and justified, while others are more myth and due to a lack of understanding of how deep the referral marketing rabbit hole can go.

 We all know businesses use software and external services to help them in areas where it’s too much work to do it all themselves, or they need an expert.
-Which is exactly why many people opt to use referral marketing software and services.
+Which is exactly why many people opt to use referral marketing services.
 It’s perfectly reasonable for businesses to want to handle everything in-house, but it’s also a lot more work.
 However, in some cases, it does make sense for the business.
 As we’ll explain in the article, there are many things to consider when building a referral program.
 There are also some things you should expect with your first referral program.
-The best bit of information we can give right away is that the most effective referral program software makes it easy to use.
-And we mean easy to use for everyone, including the business, the customer, and the referral.
+The best bit of information we can give right away is that the most effective referral platforms make it easy to get your program launched and working in tandem with your business.

-Here are the most common arguments against using referral marketing services and our analysis of how valid they really are.
+Here are the most common arguments against using referral marketing services:

 1) I can run a successful program without referral marketing services